ArtyCodingart/form-craft/docs/validation-rules/decimal.md

 Zero or negative.

 **Parameters**
-- `message: String` – error message if the value is positive
+- `message: LocalizedStringResource` – error message if the value is positive

 ```swift
 let nonPositive = FormCraftValidationRules()